coredao-org/CoreDAO-Docs/docs/FAQs/validator-faqs.md

 # Core Validator FAQs
 ---
-### 1. What is a Validator in Core Chain?
+### 1. What is a Validator in the Core ecosystem?

-In the Core Chain ecosystem, "validator" refers to nodes or participants in the blockchain network that are responsible for verifying, validating, and adding new transactions to the blockchain.
+In the Core ecosystem, "validator" refers to nodes or participants in the blockchain network that are responsible for verifying, validating, and adding new transactions to the blockchain.
 Validators play a critical role in the maintenance and security of the network.

 ### 2. How to Become a Validator?

-- 1. To register as a validator on Core Chain you must be running a full node in validator mode.
+- 1. To register as a validator on Core you must be running a full node in validator mode.
 Please read the guides on [configuring validator nodes](../Node/config/validator-node-config) and [running validator nodes](../Node/validator/running-validator) for information on how to set this up.
   2. Once that’s finished, the easiest way to register a new validator is using one of our staking websites:
         1. [Mainnet stake website](https://stake.coredao.org)
         2. [Testnet stake website](https://stake.test.btcs.network)